gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - A library component has an API, defaults to the shared headers
 - When compiling, only the API of dependencies should be visible
 - AssemblerSourceSet should implement DependentSourceSet (has source dependencies)
+- Add source sets only to a component, have some way to describe how to include/exclude a source set
+- Some conventional location for os specific source for a component

 ## Compilation